sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 Registrations MUST conform to the expert review guidelines defined in {{iana-review-guidelines}}.

 Designated experts MUST also ensure that newly requested entries define a value space for the corresponding version item that is unique from other previously registered entries.
 Note: The inital registrations violate this requirement, but are included for backwards compatibility with {{SWID}}.
-Guidelines on how to deconflict these value spaces are defined in section {{indexed-version-scheme}}.
+Guidelines on how to deconflict these value spaces are defined in Section {{indexed-version-scheme}}.

 {: #iana-entity-role}
 ### SWID/CoSWID Entity Role Value Registry